What are you doing to facilitate the safety of your guests and staff during the COVID-19 pandemic?

 What if I get too scared to finish going through the haunted house?

-Security personal will escort you out if you get too scared to continue and then proceed to make fun of you in front of your friends.
+Notify an actor that you do not wish to continue.
+They will pull you aside and call for an manager to escort you out who will then proceed to make fun of you in front of your friends.

 Do I get a refund if I am too scared to finish the haunted house?

 No. You paid us to scare you, and that’s what we did.